wcygan/practice/java-practice/readme.md

 $ ./gradlew test --tests io.wcygan.algorithms.graph.pathfinding.WeightedShortestPathTest.testWeightedShortestPath
 ```

-Running any type of test should generate a [JaCoCo](https://github.com/jacoco/jacoco) report file
-at `build/jacocoHtml/index.html`
-which indicates various types of
-[Program Coverage properties](https://www.eclemma.org/userdoc/coverageproperties.html) for the execution of the test
-your ran.

 ### Building a jar file

 Builds a jar containing **all dependencies** of the project